Analysis: NHL playoffs open with upset-filled first round

 A year ago, his Washington Capitals were down 2-0 in their first-round series against Columbus and tied late in the third period of Game 3 when Blue Jackets winger Artemi Panarin’s shot clanked off the post.

-Had it gone in, the Blue Jackets might’ve swept, but instead the Capitals won in double overtime and went on to capture the Stanley Cup.
+Had it gone in, the Blue Jackets might have gone on for a sweep.
+Instead, the Capitals won in double overtime and went on to capture the Stanley Cup.

 “It’s like coming around a corner and there’s a semi right there and you’re going to get hit or you just get out of the way in time,” Trotz said Thursday.
 “Nothing has really surprised me, but everything’s surprised me.”

-Surprise, surprise, all four division champions lost in the first round for the first time in major four North American pro sports history, the teams that played in last year’s Cup Final are out and the team that finished 21 points ahead of the rest of the NHL got swept.
+Surprise, surprise, all four division champions lost in the first round for the first time in major four North American pro sports history.
+The teams that played in last year’s Cup Final are out and Tampa Bay, the team that finished 21 points ahead of the rest of the NHL, got swept.

 It has been an astonishing April just a quarter of the way on the journey to hockey’s holy grail with the Boston Bruins, Blue Jackets, Hurricanes, Islanders, San Jose Sharks, Colorado Avalanche, St. Louis Blues and Dallas Stars left standing.